telerik/blazor-docs/components/stacklayout/overview.md

 * `Width`- takes a CSS unit that determines how wide the StackLayout is.
 See the [Dimensions]({%slug common-features/dimensions%}) article for more details on what units you can use and how dimensions in percent work.

 * `Orientation` - whether the content will be aligned horizontally or vertically.
 Takes a member of the `StackLayoutOrientation` enum and defaults to `Horizontal`.
-See the [Appearance]({%slug stacklayout-appearance%}) article for more information.
+See the [Layout]({%slug stacklayout-layout%}) article for more information.

 * `Spacing` - the space between the elements in the StackLayout.
-See the [Appearance]({%slug stacklayout-appearance%}) article for more information.
+See the [Layout]({%slug stacklayout-layout%}) article for more information.

 * `HorizontalAlign` - controls the alignment of the items in the StackLayout based on the X axis.
 Takes a member of the `StackLayoutHorizontalAlign` enum.
-See the [Appearance]({%slug stacklayout-appearance%}) article for more information.
+See the [Layout]({%slug stacklayout-layout%}) article for more information.

 * `VerticalAlign` - controls the alignment of the items in the StackLayout based on the Y axis.
 Takes a member of the `StackLayoutVerticalAlign` enum.
-See the [Appearance]({%slug stacklayout-appearance%}) article for more information.
+See the [Layout]({%slug stacklayout-layout%}) article for more information.

 ## Nested StackLayouts